 Types of Events Recorded

-OSG systems shall require identification and authentication at system logon using a unique user name and password.
+OSG computer systems used to order certificates shall require identification and authentication at system logon using a unique user name and password.
 The OSG Operator shall enable all essential event auditing capabilities of its operations in order to record the essential events below.
 If an application cannot automatically record an event, the OSG Operator shall use a manual procedure to satisfy these requirements.
 For each event, the OSG Operator shall record the relevant (i) date and time, (ii) type of event, (iii) success or failure, and (iv) user or system that caused the event or initiated the action.
 The OSG Operator shall make these event records available to DigiCert and DigiCert’s auditors as proof of OSG’s practices.